Aleksander-Sz/Remarket_SE2/README.md

 ## Conventions:
 gitflow
 Scrum
+All the commits shall be named according to the gitflow
+convention:

+    feat: Introducing new features or significant improvements.
+    fix: Bug fixes that resolve issues in your code.
+    docs: Updates or additions to documentation.
+    style: Cosmetic changes that don't affect code functionality (like formatting).
+    refactor: Code changes that neither fix a bug nor add a feature but improve structure.
+    test: Everything about testing - adding or fixing tests.
+    chore: Routine tasks or updates to the build process.
+    perf: Enhancements that improve performance.
+    ci: Modifications related to CI/CD processes.
+    build: Changes affecting the build system or external dependencies.
+    revert: Undoing previous changes.

 We will use two main branches: main and develop and feature branches.
 No commits to the main branch should be made.
 When working on more complex parts of the project everyone is encouraged to create additional feature branches and then merge them back into the develop branch.
 Pull requests to the main branch will happen after finishing a specific stage/ feature of the project, they shall not be made daily.